Hi There and Welcome to Permaculture Journeys.

 Permaculture Journeys is an online platform where you can follow my travels and transition towards a permaculture lifestyle, ask for help, work with me, learn, get involved, shop and share all things related to permaculture and sustainable living.

-Our vision is to minimise our environmental footprint; do our part to regenerate the ecosystems; and inspire and empower people to care for themselves, all life form and the environment.
+Our vision at Permaculture Journeys’ is to minimise our environmental footprint; do our part to regenerate the ecosystems; and inspire and empower people to care for themselves, all life form and the environment.

-Our mission is to present an alternative path towards sustainable living; live and promote the permaculture ethics; and provide others with the guidance, tools and support they need to take on this journey with us and become agents of change.
+To achieve our vision, we set a mission to present an alternative path towards sustainable living; live and promote the permaculture ethics; and provide others with the guidance, tools and support they need to take on this journey with us and become agents of change.

 The values that define the content, products and services of Permaculture Journeys are: